stric9r/Line6-FBV3-Clone/README.md

 # Platform
 The hardware platform used is Raspberry Pi 4B (Linux 5.4.79-v7l+ armv7l) It using wiringPi and libUSB.
-It's important to upgrad wiringPi to version 2.52 or higher for it to work.
+It's important to upgrade wiringPi to version 2.52 or higher for it to work.

 The platform can easily change, all platform specific code is in main.